 The Eastern Redbud Tree aka the Judas tree offers one of early season spring’s most dramatic displays!

-The rosy pink flowers remain on the tree until the leaves turn for their fall color display.
+The rosy pink flowers remain on the tree until the reddish purple leaves turn for their fall color display.
 You will never see bare branches on this gorgeous privacy tree.
-The flowers will eventually turn into seed pods that may lay dormant on the forest floor until germinating and turning into a new redbud tree.
+The redbud flowers will eventually turn into seed pods that may lay dormant on the forest floor until germinating and turning into a new redbud cercis tree.
+Some redbuds have white flowers but this Eastern Red bud tree puts out bright purple pink flowers for all to see!

 We do not ship bare root.
 These trees are rooted in soil.
 Similar to our flowering dogwoods.
 You will love this pink to purple flowered tree.
 Its small stature and spring color will be sure to light up your landscape.